SaranyaVelu-SK/React/README.md

 1️⃣8️⃣ Dist folder
      once the build is done - whatever we are seeing in browser comes from the dist folder - not from the files(like index.html or app.js) - everytime build is done - dist folder is regenerated. (since so, exclude it from adding to github - put it in .gitignore file)
+     It keeps the files minified for us.
+When bundler builds the app, the build goes into a folder called dist.
+The `/dist` folder contains the minimized and optimised version the source code.

      Also, .parcel-cache folder is created - parcel enables faster dev builds because of caching   - it is also regenerable at every build
      ❌❌❌❌❌❌❌(imp) ➡️ parcel-cache is used by parcel(bundler) to reduce the building time.
 It stores information about your project when parcel builds it, so that when it rebuilds, it doesn't have to re-parse and re-analyze everything from scratch. ❌❌❌❌❌❌❌

-     "browserlist":[] in package.json ➡️ to configure the browser that our app could support
+     "browserlist":[] in package.json ➡️ to configure the browser that our app could support Browserslist is a tool that specifies which browsers should be supported/compatible in your frontend app.
+It makes our code compatible for a lot of browsers.

+1️⃣9️⃣ "Script" Section in Package.json
+    The scripts section is a key in package.json where you define shortcut commands to run tasks like starting a server, building a project, testing, or deploying.
+    ⭐npm run <script-name>⭐
+    ⭐ npm start and npm test works without "run" word because "start" and "test" are special scripts in npm.